Clozure/sample-profiler/README.md

 * Should be able to filter on percentage, not just count

+* Should be able to specify expand to max depth

 * Should combine sibling entries of the same lisp function into one entry.

 * Need an option to expand-all-children for any node.